TimPigden/TimPigden.github.io/_pages/zio-streams/GeneratingChillEvents.md

 ---
 layout: default
-title: Generating Chill Events - with State and unfoldM
+title: Generating Chill Events - with Zio Streams
 description: Illustrates use of unfoldM to generate related events
 ---